 (Formerly AMES 118C) Overview of basic fusion processes, high-temperature plasma characteristics, and fusion power plant features.
-Survey on the enabling technologies for practical fusion and related applications outside of fusion, such as plasma-material interactions, plasma heating, high heat flux engineering, superconductivity, advanced materials, and nuclear technology.
-Prerequisites: MAE 101A or CENG 103A and either Physics 100B, 100C, ECE 107, or their equivalent.
+Reaction rates and energy balance for burning fusion plasmas.
+Survey of the enabling technologies for practical fusion and related applications outside of fusion, such as plasmamaterial interactions, plasma heating, high heat flux engineering, superconductivity, advanced materials, and nuclear technology.
+Prerequisites: MAE 101A or CENG 103A or CENG 101A and either Physics 100B, 100C, ECE 107, or their equivalent.